google/WebFundamentals/src/content/en/fundamentals/performance/http2/index.md

 delivered ahead of the response data that requests the pushed resources.
-This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating duplicate requests for these `PUSH_PROMISE`.
+This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating duplicate requests for these resources.
 The simplest strategy to satisfy this requirement is to send all `PUSH_PROMISE` frames, which contain just the HTTP headers of the promised resource, ahead of the parent’s response (in other words, `DATA` frames).